ltn22/t2t-sid/draft-toutain-t2t-sid-extention.md

 # Introduction

 The YANG modeling language is very popular for node configuration and retrieving the the state of a device.
-XML and JSON are also two popular tools to serialize data in conformance with the data model.
+XML and JSON are also two popular formats to serialize data in conformance with the data model.
 Recently, a new serialization format has been published, allowing a more compact representation of the information.
 This new format is based on CBOR and the YANG identifier; instead of being represented by a unique ASCII string, values are mapped to an unique integer.